9 common signs of kidney disease

 - Timely treatment of urinary tract infections: Many times, urinary infections are neglected.
 Timely management of infections and urinary tract stones may prevent kidney damage in the long run.

-- Avoid self-medications and supplements: Certain over-the-counter (OTC) supplements and painkillers have caused kidney damage in some people.
-Never take any medicine without the advice of a healthcare professional.
+- Avoid self-medication and supplements: Certain over-the-counter (OTC) supplements and painkillers have caused kidney damage in some people.
+Never take any medicine without the advice of a health care professional.

-- Physical activity: Exercising for at least 30 minutes for five days a week may help in regulating blood sugar and blood pressure and maintaining a healthy weight.
+- Physical activity: Exercising for at least 30 minutes 5 days a week may help in regulating blood sugar and blood pressure and maintaining a healthy weight.
 This reduces many risk factors contributing to kidney diseases.

 - Avoid alcohol and tobacco: Tobacco and alcohol can damage various organs including the kidneys.
 Avoiding them helps to lead a healthy life.
-It is recommended that men should not have more than two drinks per day, and women must restrict to not more than one drink per day.
+It is recommended that men should not have more than two drinks per day, and women must restrict themselves to not more than 1 drink per day.

 - Routine medical checkup: Most signs of kidney diseases appear late or are ignored.
-Regular health checkups help in the management of risk factors and detecting kidney diseases early.
+Regular health checkups help in the management of risk factors and the early detection of kidney diseases.